24 Powerful Praying Women In The Bible

 Hannah was barren, and she prayed for a son.
 God answered her prayer, and she gave birth to Samuel.
 Hannah was a woman who loved God, and she was a woman of great faith.
 Read her story in 1 Samuel 1.

 Sign up for the Prayerful Heart mini course!
+It on Hannah’s prayer life.

 This inspiring study on prayer will help you learn how to set prayer time as a priority in your life.
 We will go over the story of Hannah and her prayer life.